You can't always get what you want: towards user-controlled privacy on Android: Background

-Each anonymization technique can be evaluated according to the level of \textit{privacy} and \textit{utility} of the process data.
-The two values are inversely proportional: the higher the privacy of the data is, the lower is the amount of information that can be extracted from the dataset \cite{li2009tradeoff,di2011anonymization}.
+The application of each anonymization technique can be evaluated according to the level of \textit{privacy} and \textit{utility} of the processed data.
+The two values are inversely proportional: the more anonymization is applied, the higher level of user's privacy is granted (i.e., the probability to de-anonymize the user is low), at the expense of the utility of the data (i.e., the semantics data is highly affected).
+Conversely, if the level of anonymization is low, the utility of data is high, but the level of user's privacy is reduced, thus raising the probability to de-anonymize a user in the released microdata set \cite{li2009tradeoff,di2011anonymization}.

 Unfortunately, PT techniques have several limitations in terms of utility and privacy.
 Indeed, complex noise transformations severely alter the semantics of data resulting in a significant utility loss, as described in \cite{DataPrivacyFusion2012,li2009tradeoff}.
 On the other hand, simple noise distortion techniques can be reverted to obtain the original microdata set, as demonstrated by \cite{DataPrivacyFusion2012,kifer2006injecting,mivule2013utilizing}.